dturvene/mpi/README.md

 First draft of python3 code to illustrate sqlite3 API and push to github.
 Pieces work and pieces do not.

 ## v0.2
+Second draft of python3 code.
+Refactored some classes, cleanup.